bbroklyn/Map-Searcher-Discord/README.md

 `/about` - About this bot.

-`/helpme <commands/utime>` - Navigation help command, some information
+`/helpme <commands/run usage>` - Navigation help command, some information

 `/fastdl` - Gives you the link to download the map.